lloydlobo/lloydlobo.github.io/_posts/2021-01-08-Break-Your-Patterns-By-Setting-Intentions.md

 ---
+layout: post
+title: Break Your Patterns By Setting Intentions
+categories: Personal Development
+tags: [intention]
 created: 2021-01-08T12:25:10+05:30
 modified: 2021-01-08T20:27:04+05:30
 ---

-# Break Your Patterns By Setting-Intentions

 Have you ever felt stuck in life l, a job or a mood?
 Do you find yourself going through the same motions daily with no perspective.
 I did and sometimes still dom